weaveworks/scope/site/installing.md

 ##<a name="ecs"></a>Installing Scope on Amazon ECS

-We currently provide three options for launching Weave Scope in ECS:
+There are currently three options for launching Weave Scope in ECS:

 * A [CloudFormation template](https://www.weave.works/deploy-weave-aws-cloudformation-template/) to launch and easily evaluate Scope directly from your browser.
 * An [Amazon Machine Image (AMI)](https://github.com/weaveworks/integrations/tree/master/aws/ecs#weaves-ecs-amis) for each ECS region.